cflint/CFLint/README.md

 * Please note: `inheritPlugins` and `output` have been marked deprecated in CFLint 1.2.0 and will be removed in 1.3.0.
 If you are using `.cflintrc` files now, please remove the inheritPlugins and output properties as soon as possible.
 Plugin inheritance will going forward always be treated as true, the team can not see a use case in which it should be disabled.
 The value of the output attribute is ignored.

 We provide a [schema with the deprecated properties excluded](/src/main/resources/schemas/.cflintrc.schema.json).

+More examples of `.cflintrc` files can be found by browsing the [project test files](/src/test/resources/com/cflint/tests).

 ### Annotation-based configuration